google/crfs/README.md

 Go's continuous build system tests Go on [many operating systems and architectures](https://build.golang.org/), using a mix of containers (mostly for Linux) and VMs (for other operating systems).
-We prioritize fast builds, targetting 5 minute turnaround for pre-submit tests when testing new changes.
+We prioritize fast builds, targeting 5 minute turnaround for pre-submit tests when testing new changes.
 For isolation and other reasons, we run all our containers in a single-use fresh VMs.
 Generally our containers do start quickly, but some of our containers are very large